Covid Recovery Building Operational Procedures

-Georgia Tech Facilities Management is implementing cleaning practices supported by the CDC to help prevent the spread of illness.
+Georgia Tech Facilities Management is following cleaning practices supported by the CDC to help prevent the spread of illness.

 The following public areas are to be cleaned and disinfected daily:

-- Restrooms and Elevators (4 times a day)
+- Restrooms and Elevators (once a day) and in 24 hour heavy-use buildings (up to 4 times a day)

 - Classrooms (daily dependent upon classroom usage and time available to effectively disinfect)

-- Meeting Rooms and Conference rooms (2 times a day)
+- Meeting Rooms and Conference rooms (once a day)

-Throughout campus, wall mounted hand sanitizer dispensers are refilled by Building Services.
-These are located at restrooms and other common areas.
-Facilities: Building Services will continue to refill these dispensers.
-The freestanding units will be placed at building entrances.
-These hold a gallon bottle.
+Hand sanitizer dispensers are refilled by Building Services.
+These are located at building entrances, restrooms and other common areas.

 Building managers can request refill bottles through the EHS order form.
-After the initial distribution is complete, additional stands can be requested.
 Extra bottles are also available to order if needed for reception desks, etc.

 - Empty their waste containers into the larger bins located within the building.